awsdocs/amazon-athena-user-guide/doc_source/show-columns.md

 # SHOW COLUMNS<a name="show-columns"></a>

 Shows the column names for a specified table or view\.
-To view additional column metadata \(such as data type\), see [Listing or Searching Columns for a Specified Table or View](querying-glue-catalog.md#querying-glue-catalog-listing-columns)\.
+To view additional column metadata \(such as data type\), see [Listing or searching columns for a specified table or view](querying-glue-catalog.md#querying-glue-catalog-listing-columns)\.

 ## Synopsis<a name="synopsis"></a>